Latest posts by Chacruna.net (see all)

 Daiara Hori Figueroa Sampaio – Duhigô is a member of of the Tukano indigenous people, the Yé’pá Mahsã, clan, and the Eremiri Hãusiro Parameri of the Alto Rio Negro in the Brazilian Amazon.
 She was born in São Paulo, Brazil.
 She is an artist, activist, educator, and communicator.
 She holds a master’s in human rights from the University of Brasília – UnB, and is a researcher on the right to the memory and truth of indigenous peoples.
 She is Coordinator of Radio Yandê, the first indigenous web-radio in Brazil: www.radioyande.com.
 She studies the culture, history, and traditional spirituality of indigenous people and their environment.
 She currently resides in Brasilia, DF.

-Monnica T. Williams is a board-certified licensed clinical psychologist and Associate Professor at the University of Connecticut in the Department of Psychological Sciences and Department of Psychiatry.
-She is also Clinical Director of the Behavioral Wellness Clinic, where she provides supervision and training to clinicians for empirically-supported treatments.
-Prior to her move to Connecticut in 2016, Dr. Williams served as the Director of the Center for Mental Health Disparities at the University of Louisville in the Department of Psychological and Brain Sciences.
+Monnica T. Williams is a board-certified licensed clinical psychologist and Associate Professor at the University of Ottawa in the School of Psychology, where she is the Canada Research Chair for Mental Health Disparities.
+She is also Clinical Director of the Behavioral Wellness Clinic in Connecticut, where she provides supervision and training to clinicians for empirically-supported treatments.
+Dr. Williams has previously served as the Director of the Center for Mental Health Disparities at the University of Louisville and as faculty at the University of Pennsylvania Medical School.
 Dr. Williams’ research focuses on African American mental health, culture, and psychopathology, and she has published over 100 scientific articles on these topics.
 Current projects include the assessment of race-based trauma, unacceptable thoughts in OCD, improving cultural competence in the delivery of mental health care services, and interventions to reduce racism.
 This includes her work as a PI in a multisite study of MDMA-assisted psychotherapy for PTSD.
 She also gives diversity trainings nationally for clinical psychology programs, scientific conferences, and community organizations.
-Dr. Williams is Associate Director of the Chacruna Institute for Psychedelic Plant Medicines.
+Dr. Williams is on the Board of Directors of the Chacruna Institute for Psychedelic Plant Medicines.

 Sponsorship Opportunities Available